 - You’ll be asked to fill in the vital information, that is copy the .key file contents and .cert file contents to the corresponding boxes.

-- Last but not the least, hit “Generate.”
+- Hit “Generate.”
 It might take a minute or so and there you go – ready!

 Later, if you think it necessary, you can also update or remove the SSL certificate in one click from the dropdown menu underneath the “enable https” option.